maratai/craftery/leisure_reading/poetry.md

 - Ted Hughes. *The Thought-Fox*.
 Many thanks to Ursula Whitcher. **Recommended**.
 - Thomas Babbington Macaulay. *Lays of Ancient Rome: Complete New Edition*.
 Thanks to Jennifer S. I imprinted on *Horatius* as a child.
 The poetry is in the public domain. **Recommended**.
 - Ursula Schulze and Siegfried Grosse.
 Reclam. *Das Nibelungenlied: Mittelhochdeutsch/Neuhochdeutsch*.
 Apologies, I've probably messed up the attribution but I only had one year of German...
+- Algernon Charles Swinburn. *Swinburne's Poems*. **Recommended**, but admittedly one of my favorite poems of all time is Swinburn's "Garden of Proserpine."
 - William Whobrey, ed. and trans. *The Nibelungenlied with the Klage*.
 A prose translation. **Recommended**.